vacp2p/vac.dev/_posts/2022-04-21-ambient-peer-discovery.md

 It is very efficient, can easily be handled by resource restricted devices and provides very good availability.
 In addition to a naive DNS approach, Ethereum's DNS-based discovery introduces efficient authentication leveraging [Merkle trees](https://en.wikipedia.org/wiki/Merkle_tree).

+A further advantage over static node lists is the separation of code/release management and bootstrap node management.
 However, changing and updating the list of bootstrap nodes still requires administrative privileges because DNS records have to be added or updated.

-Also, this method of discovery still requires centralized elements.
+While this method of discovery still requires centralized elements, node list management can be delegated to various DNS zones managed by other entities mitigating centralization.

 ## Discovery V5